An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: An Adaptive Stochastic SQP

+We require Assumption \ref{ass:A:2} when applying (matrix) Bernstein concentration inequality \citep[Theorem 6.1.1]{Tropp2015Introduction}, which is used for characterizing the batch sizes required to ensure conditions, \eqref{equ:ran:cond:1}, \eqref{equ:ran:cond:3}, and \eqref{equ:ran:cond:4}, on the model precision to~hold.
+The same concentration result holds if random errors have~sub-exponential tail.
+See \citep[Theorems 6.1 and 6.2]{Tropp2011User} for definitions and details.
+Either condition on the error is stronger than the bounded variance condition, which does not imply an exponential tail in general.
+On the other hand, Assumption \ref{ass:A:2} is widely used in subsampling analysis \citep{Tripuraneni2018Stochastic, RoostaKhorasani2018Sub}; and reasonably holds if iterates are bounded (as assumed in Assumption \ref{ass:A:1}) and we target a finite-sum problem.
+Assuming that the gradient error is bounded is also required for ensuring the penalty parameter to stabilize in \cite[Proposition 3.18]{Berahas2021Sequential}, and we obtain similar guarantee in Lemma~\ref{lem:9}.

-In order to show that Algorithm \ref{alg:ASto:SQP} is well-posed, it suffices to show that the condition \eqref{equ:ran:cond:1} in Line 3, the condition \eqref{equ:ran:cond:2} in Line 5, and the conditions \eqref{equ:ran:cond:3} and \eqref{equ:ran:cond:4} in Line 8 can be satisfied.
+We are now ready for analyzing Algorithm \ref{alg:ASto:SQP}.
+To show that Algorithm \ref{alg:ASto:SQP} is well-posed, it suffices to show that the condition \eqref{equ:ran:cond:1} in Line 3, the condition \eqref{equ:ran:cond:2} in Line 5, and the conditions \eqref{equ:ran:cond:3} and \eqref{equ:ran:cond:4} in Line 8 can be satisfied.
 We study them in the next three lemmas.